German Army (1935–1945): Structure

 The Oberkommando des Heeres (OKH) was Nazi Germany's Army High Command from 1936 to 1945.
 As the Army was by far the largest and most important of the three branches of the German Armed Forces, Hitler was most anxious to control it directly from the outbreak of the war.
 Its headquarters in the field were always located in the immediate vicinity of the Führerhauptquartier.
-Following the failure of the Moscow offensive in December 1941, Hitler removed Brauchitsch as Commander-in-Chief of the Army (Oberbefehlshaber des Heeres) and took personal command.
+Following the failure of the Moscow offensive in December 1941, Hitler removed Walter von Brauchitsch as Commander-in-Chief of the Army (Oberbefehlshaber des Heeres) and took personal command.
 He had exercised this command ever since, resulting in a partial merging or overlapping of the functions of the OKW and the OKH.
 While still Chief of the OKW, Keitel also acted as Hitler’s executive officer in matters pertaining to the Army alone.
 Similarly, it was often difficult to distinguish between the de facto authority and functions of the Army General Staff and those of the Armed Forces Operations Staff.

 Their notional organisation, however, remained unchanged.
 The OKH comprised twelve departments, each with overall responsibility for a specific aspect of the army.
 This was a very similar arrangement to that of other armies, except for the Army Administration Office (Heeresverwaltungsamt), which was responsible for procuring rations, billets, pay and clothing, but not munitions.
 This office was staffed by its own corps of technical and administrative specialists, whose careers were entirely separate from normal army personnel channels, and who were controlled by their own corps.
 These men, known as Wehrmachtbeamten, operated as a unified corps throughout the army and were attached to field units down to company level.
 They wore a uniform and were considered combatants — most front-line Beamten held an officer rank — and underwent basic infantry training.
 After May 1944, they lost some of their independence; promotion and transfers then became the responsibility of the Army Personnel Department.